General Data Protection Regulation

 Consent means offering individuals real choice and control.
 Genuine consent should put individuals in charge, build customer trust and engagement, and enhance your reputation.

-The ePrivacy Directive, or cookie law, is largely associated with banners and pop-ups seen on websites that inform consumers about using cookies to track online activity.
-The Directive also applies to email, SMS, and call marketing consent, which applies to some businesses.
+The EU's ePrivacy Directive, or cookie law, is largely associated with banners and pop-ups seen when viewing websites that inform consumers about the use of cookies to track online activity.
+The Directive also applies to email, SMS, and call marketing consent, which are applicable to some businesses.

 The revision aims to enhance consumer transparency and enforce stricter cookie consent.
-According to the ICO, consent is essential for “cookies and similar technologies.”
-This means that the ePrivacy Directive remains in place regardless of which legal basis is used for processing personal data under GDPR rules.
-Consent must be unambiguous for using many cookies, as the GDPR considers consent sufficient if it is unambiguous.
-You should assess your consent practices and align them with ICO guidance.
+Consent is essential for "cookies and similar technologies."
+This means that the ePrivacy Directive and PECR remain in place regardless of which legal basis is used for processing personal data under GDPR rules.
+Consent must be unambiguous for the use of many cookies, as the GDPR only considers consent sufficient if it is unambiguous.
+You should assess your consent practices and align them with the regulations.

 Industry Consent Solution